bedibyte/adam-blog/_posts/2018-03-03-blob-tracking.markdown

 pts = deque(maxlen=args["buffer"])
 ```

-**Lines 1 and 2** shown above define the lower and upper boundaries of the "green" color in the HSV color space.
+*Lines 1 and 2* shown above define the lower and upper boundaries of the "green" color in the HSV color space.
 This will help detect green objects in the video frame that are inside the specified range and filter out colors that are not.
-Depending on your lighting, this color range might need to be tweaked to better adjust to your surroundings. **Line 3** initializes the list of tracked points using the supplied maximum buffer size, which in default has a size of 64.
+Depending on your lighting, this color range might need to be tweaked to better adjust to your surroundings. *Line 3* initializes the list of tracked points using the supplied maximum buffer size, which in default has a size of 64.

 ### **Step 2**
----
 For this step, we need to constantly take raw input image from one video frame to the next.
 This can be done by grabbing access to our `camera` pointer in a `while` loop.
 The loop will continue until we send a stop command.

 ```Shell